PhD Study in the Netherlands - A Guide for 2023

-Non-EU / EEA students will need to be insured with a health insurer of your home country (that is valid in the Netherlands) or take out private international health insurance.
-Doctoral candidate from some countries may need to undergo a medical test for tuberculosis (TB) with the Area Health Authority (GGD) within three months of receiving a residence permit.
+Non-EU / EEA students will either need to be insured with a provider in their home country (that is valid in the Netherlands) or take out private international health insurance.
+International students from some countries may need to take a medical test for tuberculosis (TB).
+This must undertaken with the Area Health Authority (GGD) within three months of receiving a residence permit.
 More information is available from the IND.

 Travel document validity

-The Netherlands holds the research performed by its universities in high regard, and the country and its academics have an excellent track record in world research.
-As a doctoral graduate from a Dutch university you’ll be an attractive and very employable researcher.
+The Netherlands holds the research performed by its universities in high regard.
+Its academics have an excellent track record in world research.
+As a doctoral graduate from a Dutch university you’ll be a very employable researcher.

 A Dutch PhD also provides professional experience of working more formally within higher education.
 Receiving your PhD in the Netherlands is an impressive academic qualification and an excellent gateway into further academic research.

 Many Dutch research universities also have strong links with business and industry, offering additional professional training and partnerships.

 Can I work in the Netherlands after my PhD?

 EU / EEA and Swiss nationals do not require a residence permit or work permit (TWV) to work in the Netherlands after doctoral study – a valid passport or ID card is sufficient.
 You will need to maintain your residence registration.

 Other international students will need to apply for an Orientation Year residence permit.
 To do so, you must be registered in the Personal Records Database (BRP), have a Citizen Service Number (BSN).
 There is a fee of €174.
 To remain in the country for more than one year, you can apply for a longer term residence with the Netherlands’ Highly Skilled Migrant Permit.

 Our postgrad newsletter shares courses, funding news, stories and advice